 The Sprinter comes standard with dual front airbags and a wide array of electronic driving aids including Mercedes' Brake Disc Drying technology, Roll Over Mitigation, Enhanced Understeering Control, Hydraulic Brake Assist and Acceleration Slip Regulation.
 Vans ordered with a trailer hitch come standard with Trailer Stability Assist.

 All variants are available with a host of optional safety features such as Blind Spot Assist, Highbeam Assist, Collision Prevention Assist, a tire pressure monitoring system and Lane Keeping Assist.
 Window and thorax airbags round out the list of safety-related extra-cost add-ons.

 The European-designed Sprinter is no longer an odd-ball on the commercial vehicle segment in the United States.
-Its main competitors are the Ford Transit and the Ram Promaster, two front-wheel drive vans also born in Europe, and the Nissan NV Cargo.
+Its main competitors are the Ford Transit and the Ram Promaster, two front-wheel drive vans also born in Europe, and the Nissan NV.

-2500 buyers should also look at the outdated Chevrolet Express / GMC Savannah duo and the upcoming Nissan NV200 / Chevrolet City Express.
+2500 buyers can also look at the outdated Chevrolet Express / GMC Savana duo and the Nissan NV200 / Chevrolet City Express.